Breaking into data engineering takes real, hands-on experience with production tools, but most courses stop at theory.

 It doesn’t count toward your certificate, but it helps you practice and appears on an optional anonymous leaderboard.

-Your scores are added to an anonymous leaderboard, creating friendly competition among course members and motivating you to do your best.
+Your scores are added to an anonymous leaderboard, creating friendly competition among learners and motivating you to do your best.

 Course leaderboard displaying student progress and achievements anonymously

 You can earn bonus points by learning in public — sharing your work on blogs, YouTube, or social media.
-And our next section is all about it.
+The next section explains how it works in practice.

 Learning in Public: Build Your Online Presence